Skip to main content

 Bitrise can automatically set up any tools with the right version for your CI project.
 For example, most CI workflows often start with installing the right version of Ruby or Node.js that is compatible with the project.

-Bitrise offers a simple and declarative way to set up tools for the CI/CD environment only.
-To declare a tool, you just have to add your tool and its version to the tools property on the top level of your configuration YAML file:
+Add your tool and its version to the tools property on the top level of your configuration YAML file.:

 tools: